DarkoMedin/DarkoMedin/README.md

 - 👋 Hi, I’m @DarkoMedin
-- 👀 Im a Data Scientist with interests in MAchine Learning, Bayesian methods and Deep Learning
+- 👀 Im a Data Scientist with interests in Machine Learning and Statistical methods.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently mentoring in different areas of Data Science.
-- 💞️ I’m looking to collaborate on Data Science
+- 💞️ I’m looking to collaborate on Data Science .
 - 📫 How to reach me - darkomedin@gmail.com

 <!---